-For each day an assignment is late its grade is to be reduced 20% for the first day, 50% for the second day.
+For each day an assignment is late its grade is to be reduced 20% for the first day, 50% for the second day, and the assignment's adjusted score will be based on the points earned.
 Assignments may not be turned in for credit more than two days past the due date.
 There are two exceptions to this requirement.
 First, if a student had an unplanned absence (illness, family crisis, etc.), the due date is to be extended by the number of days they were absent.
 Second, a student had a planned absence (vacation, operation, move, etc.) of three or more days, the due date may be extended by half the number of days they were absent.
 If the student was given the work prior to the planned absence, the teacher will require the homework to be submitted upon arrival back from the absence.